snipsnipsnip/ghostbird/doc/faq.md

 ### Which Thunderbird versions are supported?

 * Thunderbird 128+ (We will mainly support ESR)
-* Testing with newer versions is welcome.
-Please report if you noticed something in newer Thunderbird versions.
+* Testing with newer versions is welcomed.
+Please report any issues you notice in newer Thunderbird versions.

 ### What text editors are supported?

 * See [Requirements section in README.md](../README.md#requirements), but it isn't the official list.
 If your favorite editor isn't listed, try searching for it.
-* If you tried the add-on, please add your favorite text editor to [the wiki page](https://github.com/exteditor/ghostbird/wiki/TextEditorsKnownToWorkWith) if it's not there.
+* If you have tried the add-on, please add your favorite text editor to [the wiki page](https://github.com/exteditor/ghostbird/wiki/TextEditorsKnownToWorkWith) if it's not there.

 ### How do I install it?